-Last summer we told you about the R22 phase out and with warmer temperatures approaching, Midland Air Service Experts Heating & Air Conditioning wanted to remind you of your options.
+We told you last summer about the R22 phase out and with warmer temperatures approaching, Midland Air Service Experts wanted to remind you of your options.

-If you have an air conditioner installed prior to 2010, it probably uses R22 refrigerant, which is what causes the air coming from your air conditioner to be cool and comfy.
-The EPA began phasing out R22 refrigerant in recent years because it was contributing to the depletion of the Earth’s ozone layer.
+If you have air conditioning equipment installed prior to 2010, it most likely uses R22 refrigerant, which is what keeps the air coming from your air conditioner cool and comfy.
+The [[U.S. Environmental Protection Agency]9] began phasing out R22 refrigerant in recent years because it was contributing to the depletion of the Earth’s ozone layer.

 R22 refrigerant is no longer manufactured in North America.

 You can obtain recycled R22 now for existing air conditioners that use this specific refrigerant.

 The cost of R22 is rising because of the dropping supply, and will no longer be accessible for use at all by 2020.